 The pesticides such as those found in the Dirty Dozen Fruits and Vegetables are technically poisons.
 They are chemicals used to kill unwanted plants, insects, rodents and molds.
 These chemicals are meant to be used at a level that will be toxic to pests but not to humans.

 Aside from strawberries, spinach was next on this year’s Dirty Dozen Fruits and Vegetables.
-The rest, in order of “dirtiest” foods were: nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, potatoes, and sweet bell peppers.
+The rest, in order of “dirtiest” foods were spinach, kale/collard/mustard greens, nectarines, apples, grapes, bell/hot peppers, cherries, peaches, pears, celery and tomatoes.
 They all contained pesticide residues as well as higher pesticide concentrations than the other produce types tested.

 The average strawberry sample contained 20 pesticides according to the testing.
 Over 98 percent of the tested strawberries, spinach, peaches, nectarines, cherries and apples contained at least one form of pesticide residue.
 The average spinach sample contained 1.8 times more pesticide residues than any other crop on the list, when measured by weight.

-While this doesn’t necessarily suggest that the “dirty” crops are dangerous, many consumers appreciate the information.
-It is common to use the results on this list to determine which organic produce to buy.
+This doesn’t necessarily suggest that the “dirty” crops are dangerous, many consumers appreciate the information.
+It is common to use the results on this list to determine which organic produce to buy, for instance.